-Singapore Prepares for Doctor Visits over Video Call
+Singapore Prepares for Doctor Visits Over Video Call

-Singapore will regulate telemedicine businesses as part of its upcoming Healthcare Services Act 2020.
+Singapore, where advances in medical research and development already are rippling across borders, has introduced telemedicine legislation as part of its upcoming Healthcare Services Act 2020.

 These services already "have become increasingly popular and are poised to become a key feature of Singapore's health care system," said Marian Ho, a senior partner in the corporate division of Dentons Rodyk Singapore, a law firm.

-Singaporeans have already started using smartphone apps for simple check-ins with their doctors, using text messages and video calls.
+Singaporeans already use smartphone apps for simple check-ins with their doctors, using text messages and video calls.
 The apps range from Doctor Anywhere to MaNaDr.
-However the new law will be the overarching framework that the island nation uses to regulate this business, including to authorize the Ministry of Health to issue licenses for new services.
+However, the new law will be the overarching framework that the island nation uses to regulate this business, including to authorize the Ministry of Health to issue licenses for new services.

-As businesses develop new ways to provide health services over the internet, the impacts are likely to spread beyond Singapore.
-The rich micro-state is already a world leader in biomedical science, manufacturing four out of the world’s top 10 drugs, for instance, according to a 2019 report from consulting firm TMF Group and Singapore’s Economic Development Board, a government board.

 Risks